Fordham Social Innovation Research Fellow and Intern Program

 E. The Research Interns must be current full time and degree seeking Fordham students until May 2022.
 They can work with their faculty Fellows in summer, fall, 2021 and spring, 2022.

 F. The project duration will be from July 1, 2021 to May 1, 2022; all projects must be completed by this deadline.

 Fordham faculty applicants must meet the following requirements:

 A. Be a full-time tenure-track, tenured, or clinical faculty member;

 B. Have strong research credentials that include publications and/or grant funding in the field of social innovation;

-C. Have a well-articulated research plan for collaborating on research with internal and/or external research partners and Fordham students.
+C. Have a solid research plan for collaborating on research with internal and/or external research partners and Fordham students.

 a.
 Economic development